 - What specific entities are permitted for law firms in your state?

-For any business, one of the primary benefits of utilizing an entity is to limit your potential liability for debts of the business.
+For any business, one of the primary benefits of using an entity is to limit your potential liability for debts of the business.
 For this reason, any analysis for a business begins with the question of liability insulation.

 For lawyers, we are of course concerned about debts a firm may incur, and typical entity liability rules will apply to regular bills such as those owed to vendors.
 So if your law firm is an LLC and the LLC owes a document reproduction company, the company can only recover from the LLC.